MadDinosaur/ISEP-LAPR2/docs/SprintB/US7/US7.md

 ### 1.2.
 Customer Specifications and Clarifications

 **From the Specifications Document:**
-* " All those who wish to use the application must be authenticated with a password holding seven alphanumeric characters, including three capital letters and two digits."
+* **Outdated:** " All those who wish to use the application must be authenticated with a password holding seven alphanumeric characters, including three capital letters and two digits."
+* **Updated specification (from client):** "The password should be randomly generated.
+It should have ten alphanumeric characters."

 **From the client clarifications:**
-* **Q**: What kind of information does the company store about their employees?
+* **Q: What kind of information does the company store about their employees?**
     * **A**: All the roles that exist in the Many Labs company are characterized by the following attributes:

       Employee ID;